ramongduraes/snet-image-bytearray/README.md

 For this tutorial we'll write an example executable service in [Python](https://www.python.org/) but this approach can be applied to the other programming languages as well.

-First, create a directory for your service directory you want to create your service in, create a `service` subdirectory by running
+First, create a directory for your service and a `service` directory inside it.

+directory you want to create your service in, create a `service` subdirectory by running

 ```bash
 mkdir example_executable_service